Reality doesn’t simply unfold, it collapses.

 Instead:

-Each collapse is weighted by the observer’s memory
+• Each collapse is weighted by the observer’s memory

-And field asymmetry influences the structure of what emerges
+• Field asymmetry influences the structure of what emerges

-Verrell’s Law — Core Principles
+Verrell’s Law Hypothesis, Core Principles

 1. Collapse is Biased

-Observation doesn’t collapse reality neutrally — it collapses toward weighted outcomes.
+Observation doesn’t collapse reality neutrally, it collapses toward weighted outcomes.

 Every collapse event is influenced by prior memory, emotional charge, symbolic loading, and attention.
 The field bends not to truth, but to resonant weight.